good composition in art attracts the viewers

 This is especially true of lines going out the corners.

-A good composition will break the horizon line.
+A good composition will break a long horizon line.

 Use a bird, a tree, a mountain or something to break the horizon line.
 A long, straight horizon with no break gives the viewer a highway to travel right out of the painting.
 We want to keep the viewers inside the painting.